MarktW86/azure-psdocs-processing/azureservicefabricps/0/ServiceFabric/Copy-ServiceFabricClusterPackage.md

 PS C:\> Copy-ServiceFabricClusterPackage -ClusterManifestPath "\\configStore\ClusterManifests\CH1\ClusterManifest_123.xml" -CodePackagePath "\\codeStore\MsiFiles\ServiceFabric.2.0.59.0.msi" -ImageStoreConnectionString "fabric:ImageStore"
 ```

 This command copies the specified MSI and cluster manifest file to the image store.
-When the *CodePackagePathInImageStore* or *ClusterManifestPathInImageStore* parameters are not provided, the file name will be used by default.
+When the *CodePackagePathInImageStore* or *ClusterManifestPathInImageStore* parameters are not provided, the file name is used by default.

 ### Example 2: Copy only cluster manifest to the image store
 ```